-Apply for a certificate
+Apply or change a certificate

-A local authority will consider if the applicant is in a position to prevent any breach of the terms and conditions of a certificate.
+We will consider if the applicant is in a position to prevent any breach of the terms and conditions of a certificate.

 Failed application and other redress

 An applicant who is refused a special safety certificate may also appeal to the magistrates' court against a refusal of an application based on grounds other than a decision that they are not an eligible person.

 Any person concerned in ensuring compliance with the terms and conditions of the safety certificate may appeal to the magistrates' court against any condition attached to, or the omission of anything from, a safety certificate, or against the refusal to amend or replace a safety certificate.

 Appeal to the crown court is possible against an order of the magistrates' court.